JamesGJ5-Learning-To-Code/shopping-cart/plans.md

 - RouteSwitcher component:
     -- Imports Home and Shop
-    -- Contains the following array: [Home, Shop]

     -- Renders the following in between BrowserRouter component tags:

         -- A NavigationBar component, passing to it the following props:
-            -- displayName of each of components linked to (Home and Shop)
+            -- path strings array, ['home', 'shop']

         -- In between Routes component tags:
-            -- A Route for the Home component (put Home into this line via the same array element passing Home in props to NavigationBar), passing to it the following props:
+            -- A Route for the Home component, passing to it the following props:
                 -- websiteType (which in this case will be 'shopping') -- The imageSrc for an image (in this case, an image related to shopping)

-            -- A Route for the Shop component (put Shop into this line via the same array element passing Home in props to NavigationBar), passing to it the following props:
+            -- A Route for the Shop component, passing to it the following props:
                 -- props.availableItemNames

+    -- Add TODO re: passing to navigationBar and the Routes similar information, adn so passing from same object literal to avoid, essentially, repeating code

 - NavigationBar component:
     -- Renders a ul element containing, for each displayName in its props: